Millions of factory farm chickens die in sweltering sheds record during heatwave

 An RSPCA spokesperson said that anyone who fails to meet the needs of animals in their care could face criminal action in court following an investigation by the Animal and Plant Health Agency (APHA).

-The spokesperson added that it was “incredibly upsetting to hear about the deaths of these birds - all animals are sentient beings who deserve to be protected from pain and suffering.”
+The spokesperson added that it was “incredibly upsetting to hear about the deaths of these birds – all animals are sentient beings who deserve to be protected from pain and suffering”.

 Such mass mortality events are much more likely in intensive farming sheds used for broiler chickens, according to the charity, as the designs are older and ventilation may be poorer.